Bhargav43/Py-vs-PyPy/README (Not for Git).md

 ```

 ### Conclusion
-As observed in the above output, the PyPy compiler's execution speed is more or less equal to the native Python as of date 16-Aug-2020, may be due to the PyPy standalone binary is only available of Python 3.6 32-bit for Windows till date, or may be due to virtual environment compatibility of all new PyPy.
-Either ways, the development on this is rapid and soon it is expected to beat CPython in speed, and the usage of cross-compilers/implementations like Cython, Jython, IronPython, CLPython, PyObjC, Ruby Python, etc. are replaced by Python's compiler PyPy alone.
+As observed in the above output, the PyPy compiler's execution speed is more or less equal to the native Python as of date 16-Aug-2020.
+This can be due to the PyPy standalone binary of Python 3.6 32-bit for Windows is the only thing available till date.
+Or may be due to virtual environment discrepancy for PyPy as new in town.
+Either ways, the development on this is rapid and soon it is expected to beat CPython in speed, and also the usage of cross-compilers/implementations like Cython, Jython, IronPython, CLPython, PyObjC, Ruby Python, etc. might get replaced by PyPy alone (Because these cross-compilers are mostly used due to the need of speed and concurrency with the awesomeness of Python).

 <h1 class="footer">This page will be posted time-to-time.
 Happy Pythoning!!</h1>